Port Macquarie

 Population growth drivers in Port Macquarie are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Port Macquarie is around 51,565.
-This figure represents an increase of 3,872 people since the 2021 Census, which reported a population of 47,693.
-The growth was inferred from AreaSearch's estimate of the resident population at 49,747 in June 2024, based on the latest ERP data release by the ABS, and an additional 776 validated new addresses since the Census date.
-This results in a population density ratio of 973 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Port Macquarie's growth rate of 8.1% since the 2021 Census exceeded that of both the Rest of NSW (5.9%) and the SA4 region, positioning it as a growth leader in the area.
-Interstate migration contributed approximately 80.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Port Macquarie is around 51,565.
+This figure reflects an increase of 3,872 people since the 2021 Census, which reported a population of 47,693.
+The change was inferred from AreaSearch's estimate of the resident population at 49,747 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 776 validated new addresses since the Census date.
+This level of population equates to a density ratio of 973 persons per square kilometer.
+Port Macquarie's growth rate of 8.1% since the 2021 census exceeded the Rest of NSW's 5.9%, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration, contributing approximately 80.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population